-Blood pressure
+- 1. Estimate systolic blood pressure by palpation of radial artery while inflating cuff.
+Cuff must be positioned correctly and arm must be at heart level.
+Deflate cuff completely before next step - 2.
 Measure blood pressure in one arm.
-Arm should be at heart level, cuff positioned correctly, stethoscope positioned correctly (bell or diaphragm is okay).
+Arm should be at heart level, cuff positioned correctly, stethoscope positioned correctly (bell or diaphragm).
 It is good practice, but you are not required to report blood pressure.